Palestinian evacuees say thousands of people sheltering at Shifa hospital have fled after strikes

+KHAN YOUNIS, Gaza Strip (AP) — Thousands of Palestinians on Friday fled from around Gaza City's main hospital after a series of strikes that staff blamed on Israel hit in and around several hospitals overnight.
+They joined a growing exodus of people toward the south amid intensified fighting as Gaza officials said the Palestinian death toll from the war surpassed 11,000 people.

-Thousands of Palestinians streamed onto Gaza's only highway Friday, fleeing the combat zone in the north after Israel announced a window for safe passage, as officials in the enclave said the Palestinian death toll surpassed 11,000 people.
+Thousands of Palestinians streamed onto Gaza's only highway Friday, fleeing the combat zone in the north after Israel announced a window for safe passage.

-Amid an intensifying campaign of airstrikes and ground battles in Gaza City, the search for safety in the besieged enclave has grown increasingly desperate.
-Tens of thousands have walked south, where they face the prospect of ongoing bombardment and dire conditions.
-Others have crowded into and around hospitals, sleeping in operating rooms and wards.
+But the search for safety in the besieged enclave has grown increasingly desperate.
+The tens of thousands who fled south in the past few days face the prospect of ongoing bombardment and dire conditions.
+The overnight strikes in northern Gaza underscored the danger for tens of thousands more who have crowded in and around hospitals, believing they will be safe.

-Gaza medical officials accused Israel of striking near hospitals on Friday, though Israel said at least one was the result of a misfired Palestinian rocket.
+Gaza medical officials accused Israel of striking near four hospitals Friday, though Israel said at least one was the result of a misfired Palestinian rocket.

 Gaza's largest city is the focus of Israel's campaign to crush Hamas following its deadly Oct.
 7 surprise incursion.